gofynd/fdk-client-kotlin/documentation/platform/SERVICEABILITY.md

 ### createZone
-Insertion of zone in database.
+Creation of a new zone